-Once we know how many courses we can offer, a schedule is developed by the chair in collaboration with the faculty and input from the Counseling Student Association.
-Scheduling decisions are based on a number of factors: courses students need to progress through the program; the amount of money available; faculty availability; faculty teaching interests and strengths; room availability (a formidable obstacle); class size; scheduling faculty so they do not have to teach more than one course a day, if they wish; scheduling the sections of a course with multiple sections on different days and hours; student demand for a course; and being sensitive to competing needs of students for late and early courses.
+- 1) Once we know how many courses we can offer, a tentative schedule is developed by the chair and the Administrative Office Coordinator (AOC) using the 2 year recommended sequence of courses for each specialization and try to design a schedule whereby students need to come to campus only 2-3 days/week.
+Other scheduling decisions are based on a number of factors: courses students need to progress through the program; the amount of money available; faculty availability; faculty teaching interests and strengths; availability of instructors with necessary specialized expertise for the course; room availability (a formidable obstacle); class size; scheduling the sections of a course with multiple sections on different days and hours; student demand for a course; and being sensitive to competing needs of students for late and early courses. - 2) This draft is shared with the Specialization Coordinators, faculty and Counseling Student Association to identify glaring issues.
+Then, the revised tentative schedule is sent to the Coun-I listserve so the whole Counseling Student body can provide input.